Definition of Aphorismus

 What though that light, thro’ storm and night,

 What could there be more purely bright

 Poe also uses aphorismus in this poem.
-At the end of the first and third stanza, there is a rhetorical question that is about the meaning of the ideas discussed before these lines and the two questions are shown in bold.
+At the end of the first and third stanzas, there is a rhetorical question that is about the meaning of the ideas discussed before these lines, and the two questions are shown in bold.

 Eternal spirits; or have ye chos’n this place